 Google recently confirmed that the Core Web Vitals will be included as search signals from May 2021.
-This means that everything else being equal, sites that score well on the Core Web Vitals are going to rank higher than those that don't.
+This means that, all else being equal, sites that score well on the Core Web Vitals are likely to rank ahead of those that don't.

 A quick refresher of Web Vitals

-The Core Web Vitals consists of three metrics, chosen to measure user experience when browsing a website.
-Here they are along with the current thresholds for obtaining a 'Good', 'Needs Improvement', or 'Poor' rating:
+The Core Web Vitals consist of three metrics, chosen to measure the experience of browsing a website.
+Here they are, along with the current thresholds for a 'Good', 'Needs Improvement', or 'Poor' rating:

-Web Vitals also defines several other metrics, eg Time to First Byte (TTFB), and First Contentful Paint (FCP).
-While these aren't 'core' metrics, they are very useful for helping to diagnose where performance problems lie.
+Web Vitals also defines several other metrics, including Time to First Byte (TTFB), and First Contentful Paint (FCP).
+While these aren't 'core' metrics, they are useful for diagnosing where performance problems come from.
 The target TTFB in the current version of Google Lighthouse is listed as 100ms, while poor is 600ms.
-FCP has targets of < 2 for Good, > 4 is poor.
+FCP is good under 2s and poor over 4s.

 How will Australian sites fare?

-We asked the question, "what percentage of Australian websites are ready for the introduction of Web Vitals as a search signal, and what percentage will be punished?"
-Having asked we decided to have a look by running them through our recently released Website Speed Comparison tool, which gathers Web Vitals metrics as part of its report.
+We asked a simple question: what percentage of Australian websites are ready for Web Vitals as a search signal, and what percentage could lose ground?
+To answer it, we ran them through our recently released Website Speed Comparison tool, which gathers Web Vitals metrics as part of its report.

 Methodology

-We started with an initial list from builtwith of around 4000 domains.
-We then trimmed it down by eliminating any development and demo sites, and sites returning an error, resulting in a total of 2998.
-This list has some of the largest retailers in Australia, including Harvey Norman, Sportsgirl, Philips, Dyson just to name a few.
+We started with an initial list from BuiltWith of around 4000 domains.
+We then trimmed it down by removing development and demo sites, and sites returning an error, leaving a total of 2998.
+The list includes some of the largest retailers in Australia, including Harvey Norman, Sportsgirl, Philips and Dyson.

-We then ran our competitor report for every one of them, the report was run from our Sydney office over a business class internet connection.
+We then ran our competitor report for every one of them.
+The report was run from our Sydney office over a business-class internet connection.
 The test throttles the connection to simulate typical 4G mobile phone speeds, and uses a mobile phone user agent/screen size to view the mobile version of the site.
-Note we didn't throttle CPU performance like Lighthouse does.
+We did not throttle CPU performance like Lighthouse does.

-NOTE We're excluding First Input Delay in our results as Google defines First Input Delay (FID) as a Real User Measurement (RUM).
-FID measures the time taken for the website to respond to the first interaction from a user, eg clicking a link or button.
-Technically this interaction can happen any time after the first content is shown in the browser, however most people won't click something until after a page is visually complete and this timing will be highly variable.
+NOTE We're excluding First Input Delay in our results as Google defines First Input Delay (FID) as a real user measurement (RUM).
+FID measures the time taken for the website to respond to the first user interaction, such as clicking a link or button.
+Technically this interaction can happen any time after the first content appears in the browser; in practice, most people won't click something until after a page is visually complete, and this timing is highly variable.
 We do measure First Input Delay by simulating a click, but our interaction happens soon after the FCP, while content is still loading.
-This will result in more sites failing the metric than would in real life, so we're excluding them from our calculations.
+That would cause more sites to fail the metric than would fail in real life, so we're excluding it from our calculations.

 The results